SiGiL-Cpp/CppCraft/pages/05-processing.md

-This separating system allows to store many small ingredients in the shallow tight grid at the bottom of a box, or only one very large ingredients at the top of the box, or an intermediate number of medium ingredients at the intermediate levels, or even a mix medium and small ingredients.
+This separating system allows to store many small ingredients in the shallow tight grid at the bottom of a box, or only one very large ingredients at the top of the box, or an intermediate number of medium ingredients at the intermediate levels, or even a mix medium and small ingredients (*data*).
 The important part is that each ingredient (*data*) can be stored isolated from other ingredients.

 ````aside: Alignment, Padding
 In the [previous chapter](04-aggregates.html#the-size-of-a-struct), we mentioned